jasonacox/tinytuya/README.md

 Follow the instructions below to get the *Local_Key*:

-1. Download the "Smart Life" App, available for iPhone or Android.
+1. Download the *Smart Life App*, available for iPhone or Android.
 Pair all of your Tuya devices (this is important as you cannot access a device that has not been paired).
     * https://itunes.apple.com/us/app/smart-life-smart-living/id1115101477?mt=8
     * https://play.google.com/store/apps/details?id=com.tuya.smartlife&hl=en